 - Muscle weakness

 A report from the Centers for Disease Control and Prevention (CDC) published in January 2019 shows that overdose deaths involving benzodiazepines among middle-aged women increased 830 percent from 1999-2017.

 TREATMENT FOR XANAX ADDICTION

-There is a way out of the nightmare of , and it involves detoxing from the substance, entering inpatient or outpatient treatment that combines counseling, behavioral therapies, relaxation techniques, support groups and more.
-Co-occurring (dual diagnosis) prescription drug addiction and mental health disorders, such as anxiety disorder, can also be successfully treated, as can polydrug addiction.
+There is a way out of the nightmare of , and it involves detoxing from the substance, entering Florida inpatient treatment or outpatient treatment that combines counseling, behavioral therapies, relaxation techniques, support groups and more.
+Co-occurring (dual diagnosis treatment) prescription drug addiction and mental health disorders, such as anxiety disorder, can also be successfully treated, as can polydrug addiction.

 If you know someone who’s hooked on Xanax and quite possibly in denial about how much their life has changed for the worse as a result, or if you are experiencing negative consequences due to Xanax abuse yourself, look into how can help.
 It may not be the easiest thing you’ve ever done, but it will be the most life-affirming.
 The most important thing to remember is that you don’t need to go through life suffering.
 There are alternatives to pills to get your life back.
 Furthermore, with therapy you can overcome the self-doubt, anxious thoughts, and constant fear of failure to measure up and begin to enjoy life as you’re meant to.

 For more about Xanax abuse, addiction and recovery, check out these articles: